UB-Mannheim/sci-work-course/doc/install-linux.md

 ![Texmaker Website Download](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texmaker-download.png)

-Choose the right download file for your operating system and klick on it.
+Choose the right download file for your operating system and click on it.
 For Ubuntu and Debian users, the system should automatically offer to open the file with Ubuntu Software Center.

 ![Texmaker Website Download 2](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texmaker-download-02.png)